subatomicglue/cross-compile-macosx-clang-windows-msvc/README.md

 ## CMake example:

-A more advanced example, with reusable `cmake` toolchain for cross-compiling C/C++ Windows binaries under MacOSX
+A more advanced example, with reusable `cmake` toolchain for cross-compiling C/C++ Windows binaries under MacOSX, using the LLVM clang compiler.

 * [cmake_example/](cmake_example/)